MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-use-microsoft-office-interop-infopath-semitrust-members.md

 ---
-title: "Use Microsoft.Office.Interop.InfoPath.SemiTrust Members That Are Not Compatible with InfoPath 2003"
+title: "Use Microsoft.Office.Interop.InfoPath.SemiTrust members not compatible with InfoPath"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 keywords:
 - infopath 2003-compatible form templates, using infopath 2007 features
 localization_priority: Normal
 ms.assetid: d082f3a3-387a-4db1-bbad-495c326b8ee3
-description: "When you add code to a form template that was created with the Microsoft Office InfoPath 2003 Toolkit or create a new form template that works with the InfoPath 2003-compatible object model (as described in How to: Create a Form Template Using the InfoPath 2003 Object Model), by default, Microsoft InfoPath will use a subset of the objects and members provided by the Microsoft.Office.Interop.InfoPath.SemiTrust namespace that are identical to those used by InfoPath 2003.
-This is done to provide compatibility with InfoPath 2003.
-However, the object model provided by the Microsoft.Office.Interop.InfoPath.SemiTrust namespace includes additional objects and members that provide new functionality that was added to Office InfoPath 2007 and InfoPath."
+description: "The object model provided by the Microsoft.Office.Interop.InfoPath.SemiTrust namespace includes objects and members that provide new functionality that was added to Office InfoPath 2007 and InfoPath."
 ---

-# Use Microsoft.Office.Interop.InfoPath.SemiTrust Members That Are Not Compatible with InfoPath 2003
+# Use Microsoft.Office.Interop.InfoPath.SemiTrust members not compatible with InfoPath

 When you add code to a form template that was created with the Microsoft Office InfoPath 2003 Toolkit or create a new form template that works with the InfoPath 2003-compatible object model (as described in [Create a Form Template Using the InfoPath 2003 Object Model](how-to-create-a-form-template-using-the-infopath-2003-object-model.md)), by default, Microsoft InfoPath will use a subset of the objects and members provided by the [Microsoft.Office.Interop.InfoPath.SemiTrust](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.aspx) namespace that are identical to those used by InfoPath 2003.
 This is done to provide compatibility with InfoPath 2003.
 However, the object model provided by the [Microsoft.Office.Interop.InfoPath.SemiTrust](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.aspx) namespace includes additional objects and members that provide new functionality that was added to Office InfoPath 2007 and InfoPath.